 Meetings of the planning board normally take place in the council chamber at the town hall, Ripley, Derbyshire at 7pm.
 View the full diary for council meetings.
 Public access is through the barrel vault (glass tunnel) entrance, off the market place.
+Documents relating to each meeting can be viewed on our committee documents page.

 The board is made up of 13 elected councillors (members of the board), from the political parties represented on the council and from wards across the borough.
 Information on members of the board can be accessed on the membership page.